 Moreover the effect of body mass and temperature on growth dynamics should be evaluated over ontogeny at the intraspecific level (within species), which better represents the underlying process than interspecific data (among species) (Marshall & White 2019b).
 Despite this, intraspecific body mass- and temperature scaling is often inferred from interspecific data, possibly because we know surprisingly little about average relationship between consumption and metabolic exponents within species (Marshall & White 2019b).
 Yet, how physiological rates depend on mass and temperature within species can differ from the same relationships across species (Glazier 2005; Rall et al. 2012; Jerde et al. 2019).
 Across species, rates are often assumed (and found) to scale as power functions of mass with exponents of 3/4 for whole organism rates (-1/4 for mass-specific rates), exponentially with temperature, and with independent mass and temperature effects (e.g., in the Arrhenius fractal supply model (AFS) applied in the metabolic theory of ecology, MTE (Gillooly et al. 2001; Brown et al. 2004; Downs et al. 2008)).
 In contrast, within species deviations from a general 3/4 mass exponent are common (Clarke & Johnston 1999; Bokma 2004; Jerde et al. 2019), rates are typically unimodal (Dell et al. 2011; Englund et al. 2011; Rall et al. 2012; Uiterwaal & DeLong 2020) and the effects of mass and temperature can be interactive (Xie & Sun 1990; Glazier 2005; García García et al. 2011; Ohlberger et al. 2012; Lindmark et al. 2018) (but see Jerde et al. (2019)).
 Alternative approaches that overcome these obstacles include fitting multiple regression models where coefficients for mass and temperature are estimated jointly (Downs et al. 2008), as well as fitting non-linear or polynomial models that can capture the de-activation of biological rates at higher temperatures (Schoolfield et al. 1981; Dell et al. 2011; Englund et al. 2011).
 This requires intraspecific data with variation in both mass and temperature.

 In this study, we analyze how maximum consumption, metabolism and growth rate of fish scale intraspecifically with mass and temperature.
 We performed a systematic literature review by searching the Web of Science Core Collection to compile datasets on individual-level maximum consumption, metabolism and growth rates of fish from experiments in which the effect of fish body mass is replicated across multiple temperatures within species (total n=3672, with data from 13, 20 and 34 species for each rate, respectively).
 We then fit hierarchical Bayesian models to estimate general intraspecific scaling parameters while accounting for variation between species.
-The estimated mass dependence and temperature sensitivity of mass-specific consumption, metabolism and growth are used to quantify average changes in net energy gain (assumed proportional to growth) over temperature and body mass.
+The estimated mass dependence and temperature sensitivity of mass-specific consumption and metabolism are used to quantify average changes in net energy gain (and hence, growth, assumed proportional to net energy gain) over temperature and body mass.
 Lastly, we compare our predicted changes in optimum growth temperature over body mass with an independently compiled experimental data set on optimum growth temperatures across individuals of different sizes within species.

 Results